travellingsky/blog/content/riviera-maya-mexico.md

 Right from the moment you walk into the foyer until the time you leave you feel like royalty.
 First we were greeted with a non alcoholic drink, which was nice and refreshing in the heat, before we even checked in for our room.
 The initial impression was "Wow".

-Important Facts about the Resort:
+## Important Facts about the Grand Sunset Princess Resort

-They have:
+The Grand Sunset Princess resort in Riviera Maya consists of:

 * 12 swimming pools
 * 2 Buffet Restaurants